nshelton/personalSite/content/portfolio/fractalpathtracing.md

 # Temporal Reprojection

-But then I decided to reproject frames from the past into the current buffer to improve convergence, and make it pretty much realtime
+But then I decided to reproject frames from the past into the current buffer to improve convergence, and make it pretty much realtime.
+Will add some more about this later

 # Renders